clawpack/doc/doc/setrun_amrclaw.rst

 :ref:`setrun_amrclaw_sample`.

 **Note:** Many parameters have changed name since Version 4.X and some new ones have been added.
+See :ref:`setrun_changes` for a summary.

 To convert a Version 4.x `setrun.py` file to Version 5.0, see :ref:`claw46to50`.

 Input